ilia-abbasi/Python-projects/siLocker/ReadMe.md

 - siLocker never saves, shares or manipulates your files' information.
 - siLocker uses your BIOS information only to encrypt/decrypt your files.
-- If there are still any uncertainties for you on how this program functions on your device, you can get the source code yourself in our GitHub page: https://github.com/ilia-abbasi
+- If there are still any uncertainties for you on how this program functions on your device, you can get the source code yourself in my GitHub page: https://github.com/ilia-abbasi

 -----------------------------------
-Thanks for using our program!
+Thanks for using my program!